IsteNITC-Website-2023/istetechquilla/content/posts/laureates-for-literature.md

 title: Laureates for Literature
 date: 15 Jan 2020
 author: Parvathi N
-cover: "/images/laureates-for-literature-neema.jpeg"
+cover: "/images/laureates-for-literature-neema.jpg"
 designer: Neema Biju
-description: The two Nobel Prizes for Literature in 2019 comment on more than just the author's works- it also reflects our world as a whole.
+description: The two Nobel Prizes for Literature in 2019 comment on more than just the author's works - it also reflects our world as a whole.

 ---
 This year, we have been presented with two Nobel laureates for literature - Peter Handke and Olga Tokarczuk.
 Tokarczuk was awarded the Nobel for the year 2018 (but it was postponed in the year 2018 due to certain unforeseen complications at the Swedish Academy) and Peter Handke for the year 2019.